hamidrezav/apprenticeship-connect/README.md

 - Provides a `[apprenticeship_vacancies]` shortcode for displaying listings.

 ## Upgrade Notice

+### 1.1.2
+- This version addresses feedback from the WordPress plugin review team.

+### 1.1.1
+- This version addresses feedback from the WordPress plugin review team.

 This is the initial release of Apprenticeship Connect.
 No upgrade notice needed.